jmc-88/lambda/README.md

 head  = first
 tail  = second

-print  = <prints the string argument to standard output>
+print    = <prints the string argument to standard output, returns true>
+println  = <prints the string argument followed by a line terminator to standard output, returns true>
 input    = <reads a line from standard input and returns it as a string, excluding the line terminator>
 ```

 ## Known Issues